Rubio, Corker Give Thumbs Up To Tax Bill, Clearing Roadblock To Passage By Christmas

 "I believe that this once-in-a-generation opportunity to make U.S. businesses domestically more productive and internationally more competitive is one we should not miss," Corker said in a statement.

 The bill would sharply reduce the corporate tax rate from 35 to 21 percent, potentially boosting jobs and wages.
-The measure also reduces individual taxes temporarily, and creates a lower tax rate for so-called pass-through businesses such as partnerships.
+The measure also reduces individual taxes temporarily and creates a lower tax rate for so-called pass-through businesses such as partnerships.

 The tax cuts are expected to take a big bite out of government revenue.
 Even after accounting for somewhat faster economic growth, congressional forecasters say the measure will add about $1 trillion to the federal deficit over the next decade.